 You've gone online to search for a puppy and stumbled across a free Yorkie puppy named "Romeo."
 Or maybe it's an adorable English Bulldog puppy with droopy eyes, or a free Pomeranian puppy named "Candy."
 It might even be a free Persian or Siberian kitten or an African Grey Parrot.

 The best part?
 The owners of the pet aren't asking for any money -- except for the shipping costs.

-Sometimes there's a sad story that goes along with the puppies.
-The puppy's owner will tell you that their daughter died, and it was her puppy, or that they are adopting an orphan and won't have time to care for the puppy.
+Sometimes there's a sad story that goes along with the puppies, too.
+The puppy's owner will tell you that their daughter died and it was her puppy, or that they are adopting an orphan and won't have time to care for the puppy.

-They'll ask you some questions, meant to pull at your heartstrings and make you want to qualify to get this free puppy:
+They'll probably ask you some questions meant to pull at your heartstrings and make you want to qualify to get this free puppy:

-But they want some money to ship the puppy, and they want it sent as a Western Union.
-Many times they want you to send this Western Union to somewhere like Douala, Cameroon in Nigeria.
-Sometimes it will be California.
+But they want some money to ship the puppy, and they want it sent through Western Union or MoneyGram.
+Many times they want you to send this money to somewhere like Cameroon, or sometimes it will be California or another US state.

-Here are some names of fradulent companies and email addresses we have identified:
+Here are some names of fraudulent companies and email addresses we have identified:

 USA PET RELOCATION Delivery Service